 How Can I Get My Picky Eater to Eat Oatmeal?

-Like many foods, oatmeal has a texture that your picky toddler may or may not enjoy.
+Like many foods, many oatmeal recipes have a texture that your picky toddler may or may not enjoy.
 Try making it thick or thin by adjusting the amount of water or milk you add, flavor it in different ways to give them opportunities to find one they like, and try instant oats and rolled oats.
 Or, move on to overnight oats to see if that’s a better fit!

-15 Oatmeal Recipe Ideas for Toddlers
+15 Oatmeal Recipes for Toddlers

 1. Applesauce Oatmeal

 Stir a few spoonfuls of applesauce into old-fashioned oats or instant oats for a low-sugar way to add sweetness.
 You’ll also add some Vitamin C to your toddler’s oatmeal.
 You can also grate in fresh apple and/or add raisins.
+We love this idea for babies learning to eat oatmeal.

 2. Sweet Potato Oatmeal